Charley Powell

 Charles Elvin Powell (April 4, 1932 – September 1, 2014) was an American multi-sport professional sportsman as an National Football League (NFL) football player, professional boxer (who fought champions Muhammad Ali and Floyd Patterson), and Minor League baseball player.

 Early life

 Powell was born in Dallas on April 4, 1932.
 He and his younger brother Art Powell (a future NFL wide receiver who played for the New York Titans and Oakland Raiders in the 1960s) grew up in the Logan Heights area of San Diego, California.

 High school

 Charlie starred in football, basketball, track and baseball at San Diego High School.
 In 1950, as a 6'-3", 230-pound defensive end and offensive end, with tremendous power and speed, he was named the California high school football player of the year.
 In track, he ran 100 yards in 9.6 seconds and threw the shot put 57 feet 9¼ inches.
 In basketball, he was a second-team all-league center.
 As a high school baseball player, he hit balls out of San Diego Balboa Stadium.
-He turned a down an offer of a tryout by the Harlem Globetrotters.
+He turned down an offer of a tryout by the Harlem Globetrotters.